brendanhay/amazonka/README.md

 ### Package Names

 It is often desirable to provide supplemental functionality to `amazonka` as an additional library, for example providing S3 encryption via a package such as `amazonka-s3-encryption`.

-I ask that authors of these packages carefully consider package naming and preferably do not prefix the package with `amazonka-*` to avoid potential collisions with generated package names.
+Authors of these packages carefully consider package naming and preferably do not prefix the package with `amazonka-*` to avoid potential collisions with generated package names.

 ## Licence